 Level of capabilities

 Georgia’s competent authorities responsible for addressing zoonotic diseases are as follows: The NCDC/Lugar Centre conducts surveillance activities on zoonotic diseases among humans, monitors vectors and reservoirs (ticks, fleas, mosquitoes, rodents, etc.), provides diagnostic capabilities on selected zoonotic diseases and develops recommendations.
-The National Food Agency (NFA) of the P conducts surveillance activities on zoonotic diseases among animals, implements preventive measures for selected zoonotic diseases, and develops recommendations.
-The sfor .
+The National Food Agency (NFA) of the Ministry of Environmental Protection and Agriculture conducts surveillance activities on zoonotic diseases among animals, implements preventive measures for selected zoonotic diseases, and develops recommendations.
+The Laboratory of the Ministry of Agriculture (LMA) provides diagnostic capabilities for selected zoonotic diseases.

 The legal basis for intersectoral collaboration is defined by Ministerial Decree #42/n-#2-22, 2010 (an agreement between the MOH and the MEPA on rules for exchanging zoonotic disease information using integrated national surveillance systems) and Governmental Decree #336, 2015 (which approves rules for providing functional integrated surveillance of infectious diseases).